-Three cards of the same rank in three different suits make up a poker hand.
+Three cards of the same rank in three different suits make up poker winning hands.
 Aside from the three of a kind, the hand is completed with the two highest accessible cards.

 There are two different sets of two cards with the same rank.
 The hand is completed by the highest-ranking card remaining.

 A pair of cards in different suits with the same rank.
-The remaining cards in the hand are made up of the three highest-ranked cards.
+The remaining cards in the hand are made up of the three poker winning hands

 The lowest-ranking of all the hands.
 Your 'best hand' is the one with the highest card in the deck.
 It's the king of spades in this situation.

 Many people perceive poker to be a less risky form of gambling than other casino games.
 Players must enhance their comprehension of gameplay and the strategy required to be a winning player for this to be true.